EnderPey/Shakespear/README.md

 2. Feedforward layers: Each Transformer block also contains a feedforward sub-layer that consists of two linear layers with a ReLU activation function for the Bigram model and a GELU activation function in between them.
 This sub-layer helps the model learn more complex relationships between the input characters.

 The output of each Transformer block is then passed to the next block, allowing the model to learn increasingly abstract relationships between the characters.
+Both components contain a trainable dropout layer that helps with overfitting and adaptation.

 ### Final Layer Normalization and Linear Projection
 After passing through all the Transformer blocks, the embeddings undergo a final layer normalization to ensure their values are on a similar scale.
 The normalized embeddings are then passed through a linear layer that projects them onto the output vocabulary size, resulting in logits for each possible character.